-If you have been seriously injured in a motor vehicle accident in Wilmington, hiring a North Carolina injury attorney should be one of the top items on your “to-do” list.
+If you have been seriously injured in a car accident in Wilmington, hiring a North Carolina auto accident attorney should be one of the top items on your “to-do” list.
 Although the statute of limitations may give you up to two years to file a lawsuit, it is vital that an investigation of your accident begin as quickly as possible.
 An attorney’s investigation can determine who was at fault in the traffic accident—whether it was the other driver, the county road maintenance officials, or even the guy who sold you your tires.

 Selecting an attorney with the deep experience to conduct a thorough investigation into your case is essential, but it’s not the only thing you need to know about the person who offers to represent you.
 For most people, hiring a lawyer is a novel experience—a once-in-a-lifetime event.
 It stands to reason that you’re unfamiliar with the right questions to ask to figure out whether a particular attorney is the right choice for you.

 Ethical attorneys will not try to initiate contact with you.
 They will not hire agents to solicit you as a client.
 They will wait for potential clients to find them.
 That’s okay—you probably are exposed to dozens of legal advertisements every day on television, the Internet, and radio.
 But once you have a list of names and phone numbers, how do you proceed from there?

 The six key questions to ask your Wilmington Car Accident Attorney

 Virtually all injury lawyers will offer prospective clients a free opportunity to visit their office and confer about the case.
 Great!
 Think of that as your shopping opportunity.
 You have the chance to visit a number of different attorneys and see who is the best fit for your case.
 During the appointment, take the time to ask the following questions:

 What experience do you have with cases like mine?